sunghwansyoon/is477/README.md

 3. In `scripts` directory, create and run a python script for data integration.
 You can refer to our `integrate.py` or `integration.ipynb` files for the implementation.
 4. Our integrated dataset was cleaned using OpenRefine.
 You can follow the cleaning steps in our `history.json` files located in the `data/cleaned` directory.
 The cleaned dataset is saved as `food_inspections_with_311_by_zip_cleaned.csv` in the same directory.

-Once you have the cleaned dataset, you can run the `Snakefile` in the root directory using `snakemake -j1` command to reproduce all the analysis and visualizations, while ensuring that cleaned datasets are located in the `data/cleaned` directory.
+Once you have the cleaned dataset, you can run the `Snakefile` in the root directory using `snakemake -j1` command to reproduce all the analysis and visualizations, while ensuring that cleaned datasets are located in the `data/cleaned` directory and have scripts downloaded and saved in the `scripts` directory.

 Or, you can run each analysis script located in the `scripts` directory to reproduce specific findings.
 You will need the cleaned dataset located in the `data/cleaned` directory.
 Below are the steps to reproduce each finding: